mose247/RT-first-assignment/README.md

 ````

 ## Results and future improvements
 The code has been tested for quite a few laps (around 10), during which the robot seemed very reliable in driving around the circuit and accomplish the tasks required by the assignment.

-The only abnormal beahviour was detected in some cases when the robot tries to align with a target it has detected: in fact, for particular positions of the target, the robot, instead of covering the smallest angle to align with it, turns in the opposite sense and covers the bigger one.
+The only abnormal beahviour was detected in some cases when the robot tries to align with a target it has detected.
+In fact, for particular configurations of the target, the robot, instead of covering the smallest angle to align with it, turns in the opposite sense and covers the bigger one.
+This beahviour has been adressed to how the angles are encoded and the fact that it has been a PD controller to make the robot turn in place.
+Therefore:
+- if the control signal is negative, the robot turns counter-clockwise;
+- if the control signal is positive, the robot turns clockwise;

+Since this behaviour happens rarely and it doesn't compromise the execution of the other tasks, it hasn't been fixed.
+However, in the future might be solved.